 “The Klimt model is limited to 25 instruments and each Grand Piano carries an individually crafted brass plate.
 A sincere tribute to precious materials and lavish art.”

 With sophisticated reprographic techniques, the high-resolution image of the original painting was reproduced on the inside of the Bösendorfer Grand Piano lid.
 Further, the Klimt painting has been refined by the skilled application of gold leaf.
 Our Bösendorfer Artisans lavishly gilded the music desk and the leg tops to reflect the golden expression of Art Nouveau.

 The Klimt model is limited to 25 instruments and each Grand Piano carries an individually crafted brass plate.
 A sincere tribute to precious materials and lavish art.

 The exclusive book “Gustav Klimt / Josef Hoffmann, Pioneers of Modernism” complements our Collector’s Edition.
-Published for an exhibition at the Belvedere Museum Vienna this book centres on the Modernist Movement at the turn of the century.
-Art, music and craftsmanship – a symbiosis of all levels of Austrian culture.
+Published for an exhibition at the Belvedere Museum Vienna this book centers on the Modernist Movement at the turn of the century.
+Art, music, and craftsmanship – a symbiosis of all levels of Austrian culture.